 A Broke-Ass Guide to Beating the Heatwave

-Wednesday and Thursday are going to hot.
-Hot, like up to 107 degrees in Concord kind of hot.
+It’s going to be hot.
+Hot, like up to 100+ degrees in Concord kind of hot.
 For those out there without the luxury of air conditioning, heat like that can be miserable and debilitating for you and your pets.
-Temperatures will begin trending down Friday, but until then…

 The best, and cheapest, ways to avoid getting sick from the heat are really quite simple.